Gentle forces will prevail

 Pain relief in childbirth

-Modern pain management methods such as the epidural sometimes used animal magnetism to relieve pain.
+For modern pain management methods such as the epidural, animal magnetism was sometimes used to relieve pain.
 Pain relief with chemical drugs has been found to have drawbacks, such as decreased awareness that reduces the mother’s ability to actively participate in labor but also experiences physical side effects such as increased nausea, itching, headaches and low blood pressure.
 Importantly, chemical pain relief can also prolong the duration of labor.
+Understandably, more and more people are choosing hypnobirthing, a form of hypnotherapy aimed at reducing pain and anxiety during childbirth.

 Phobias and anxiety disorders